DIR Return Create A Forum - Home

 European demand for enslaved Africans.[citation needed]

-After slavery was abolished, the demand for workers in European
+> After slavery was abolished, the demand for workers in

-colonies in the Caribbean was filled by indentured laborers from
+European colonies in the Caribbean was filled by indentured

-indentured laborers were brought to various European colonies in
+enslaved or indentured laborers were brought to various European

-the Americas, Africa and Asia (as a result of demand in Europe
+colonies in the Americas, Africa and Asia (as a result of demand

-for among other commodities, sugar), influencing the ethnic
+in Europe for among other commodities, sugar), influencing the

 cane was grown.
 For example, in the 1790s Lieutenant J.